agungdwiprasetyo/pemilu-checker/README.md

 # Pemilu Data Checker

-## A HTTP tools for check result of Indonesian Election 2019 Recursively
+## A HTTP tools for checking result of Indonesian Election 2019 Recursively

 ### Use
 * Install Golang & dependencies